-Morley, weaves the threads of jazz, soul, and folk traditions into a singular tapestry of vocal and acoustic splendor — the sound wave of a life lived with uncommon devotion to human rights and environmental justice.
+Singer-composer and producer, Morley weaves the threads of jazz, soul, and folk traditions into a singular tapestry of vocal and acoustic splendor—the sound wave of a life lived with uncommon devotion to human rights and environmental justice.

-Raised in vibrantly multicultural Jamaica, Queens, and educated at the United Nations School, Duke Ellington High School for the Performing Arts and Alvin Ailey, Morley performs all over the world, both as a soloist and with her self – titled band.
-She is often called on to sing for and with visionaries on the frontiers of climate and social change.
+Raised in vibrantly multicultural Jamaica, Queens, and educated at the United Nations School, Duke Ellington High School for the Performing Arts and Alvin Ailey, Morley uses the tools of vocal release and creative writing for trauma release when working with youth and adults from post and active conflict zones.

-A featured performer and speaker for TEDWomen and several TEDx gatherings nation wide, Morley created and produces “Circle Round Dignity, Courage and Survival“ a performance based round table which has been generously commissioned by Lincoln Center for Lincoln Center, over the span of four years.
-Morley spearheaded the successful fundraiser Borderless Lullabies that continues to be a source of revenue for the pro-bono legal defense fund, KIND: Kids – In – Need – Of – Defense, representing unaccompanied refugee minors in court after being separated by ICE.
+A featured performer for TEDWomen and several TEDx gatherings nation wide, Morley created and produced “Circle Round Dignity, Courage and Survival” a performance based round table which has been generously commissioned by Lincoln Center over the span of four years, featuring the voices of Human/Earth Rights Activists and Artists on healing and empathy through art and action.

 “Morley pushes for peace building through music.”